Merkle's Key Agreement Protocol is Optimal: An $O(n^2)$ Attack on any Key Agreement from Random Oracles: Introduction

-In this work we answer the above question, by showing that every protocol in the random oracle model where Alice and Bob make $n$ oracle queries can be broken with high probability by an adversary making $O(n^2)$ queries.
+In this work we answer the above question of~\cite{ImpagliazzoRu89}, by showing that every protocol in the random oracle model where Alice and Bob make $n$ oracle queries can be broken with high probability by an adversary making $O(n^2)$ queries.
 That is, we prove the following:

-\begin{theorem} Let $\Pi$ be a two-party protocol in the random oracle model such that when executing $\Pi$ the two parties Alice and Bob make a total of at most $n$ queries, and their outputs are identical with probability at least $\rho$.
-Then, there is an adversary Eve making $O(\frac{n^2}{\delta^2})$ queries to the oracle whose output agrees with Bob's output with probability at least $\rho- \delta$. \end{theorem}
+\begin{theorem}[Main Theorem] Let $\Pi$ be a two-party protocol in the random oracle model such that when executing $\Pi$ the two parties Alice and Bob make at most $n$ queries each, and their outputs are identical with probability at least $\rho$.
+Then, for every $0 < \delta < \rho$, there is an eavesdropping adversary Eve making $O(n^2/\delta^2)$ queries to the oracle whose output agrees with Bob's output with probability at least $\rho-\delta$. \end{theorem}